maoberlehner/markus-oberlehner-net/content/blog/vue-powered-data-model-and-query-builder.md

 };
 ```

-But now let's assume we have two or more components in which we want to render the full name of the author of a blog post and a short version of the blog post itself. **This means that we have to repeat the same computed properties over and over again.**
+But now, let's assume we have two or more components in which we want to render the full name of the author of a blog post and a short version of the blog post itself. **This means that we have to repeat the same computed properties over and over again.**

-Wouldn't it be nice to actually have the computed properties directly in a data model? **Ideally, we would have to write the logic only once in the data model and the consuming components would access it like any other regular property** - ideally, the data model should work like a Vue.js component.
+Wouldn't it be nice to have the computed properties directly in a data model? **Ideally, we would have to write the logic only once in the data model, and the consuming components would access it like any other regular property** - ideally, the data model should work like a Vue.js component.

 One possible way to achieve the desired effect is to use Vuex.
 And there's no reason why you shouldn't use Vuex in such a case, actually I'd say it's perfect for solving such problems.
-But sometimes it seems a bit over the top to use a global state management solution just to solve a tiny problem.
+But sometimes it seems a bit over the top to use a global state management solution to solve a relatively simple problem.

 ### Creating a Vue.js powered data model